Western Political History:

 Still: Voegelin's philosophical analysis of the Israelite political order is without parallel.

 M. J. C. Vile

 M.J.C.
 Vile (1927- ) authored what is widely considered to be the standard history of the separation of powers.
-If there is one book to be read on the topic, this is that book.
-Vile has done an extraordinary job in narrating the invention of the idea of separated powers in the seventeenth century and its development in the eighteenth century.
+If there is one book to be read on the topic, this is the book.
+Vile has done an extraordinary job in narrating the invention of the idea of separated powers during the seventeenth century and its development during the eighteenth century.

 However, Vile's account is concerned with the classic understanding of separated powers.
 As he notes, both the idea and the phrase first appear during the English Civil War.
-It denoted, for the first time, the political belief that king and Parliament were independent and equal sovereign powers.
-A century and a half later, this conception of government then became the core doctrine of American Constitution, with the judiciary added as a third separation of powers.
+For the first time, the political belief became widespread that the king and Parliament were independent and equal powers.
+A century and a half later, this conception of government became the core doctrine of American Constitution, with the judiciary added as a third separation of powers.

 Vile wonderfully narrates the birth of the idea of separated powers as the basis of modern constitutional government.
-But the modern idea is only an explicit development of a doctrine that was already implicit in Judaism and Christianity.
+But the modern idea is an explicit development of a doctrine already implicit in Judaism and Christianity.